-This is possibly one of the most popular hair products on the internet: I found five-star review after five-star review on Sephora and Amazon.
-People seem to have only overwhelmingly positive things to say about it, other than the fact that it costs £52.50 for a 100 ml bottle.
-One person on Sephora even called it a "holy hair staple I can no longer live without."
+This is possibly one of the most popular hair products on the internet: I found five-star review after five-star review everywhere I looked.
+People seem to have only overwhelmingly positive things to say about it, other than the fact that it costs $81 for a 100 ml bottle.
+One person even called it a "holy hair staple I can no longer live without."
 It always gets an honorary mention in Youtube comment threads or beauty discussion forums ranking the best products to give your hair some shine and nourishment.

 If you suspect that this is subliminal messaging by Oribe flooding the internet with effusive praise, I was right there with you.
 But then I came across the fandom IRL: I was chatting with a colleague with some seriously glossy and luscious long locks – and guess what came up as his go-to product?
 The Oribe hair oil.

 Intrigued by its pristine online reputation and excellent word-of-mouth endorsement, I decided to try out the hair oil on my own recently permed, relatively frizzy hair.
 Keep reading for an honest low-down of my experience before you decide whether to make the investment yourself.